What You Need To Know About Aerial Yoga?

 Anything that claims to be able to be rigged from a door frame for a human load to invert safely should be approached with caution.

-When yoga hammocks are new the can seem extra stretchy at first, this will pass after a little while but until then you'll need to know how to tie and adjust the knot of your aerial yoga hammock.
+When yoga hammocks are new they can seem extra stretchy at first, this will pass after a little while but until then you'll need to know how to tie and adjust the knot of your aerial yoga hammock.
 Watch our video below to find out how!

 Thanks to Simply Circus for their rigging safety advice.
-More info can be found in their book, and on our website.

 If you want one of your very own, our Firetoys Aerial Yoga Hammocks are available here.